flyingrobots/claude-marcus-aurelius/README.md

 I must remember that virtue is not merely in the speed of the command, but in the clarity of the order.
 For when two servants must act upon the same duty, a wise emperor provides a single, inviolable sequence.
 To do otherwise is to invite chaos into the fortress I am sworn to protect.

+---

+## Example Complex Distributed Systems Problem (on microservices, timing, and unreliable third-party APIs)

+### Liber XXI: On the Folly of Relying on Distant Allies

+#### I.

+I have sent three messengers to three separate provinces, giving them each a part of a single, larger decree.
+I believed I could command them to arrive at the precise moment to assemble the whole.
+Yet a storm has delayed one, a bandit has confused another, and the third, arriving too early, found no one there to receive my edict.
+Now the provinces are in disarray, each acting upon an incomplete order.

+#### II.

+I believed I could command the wind and the roads.
+But a wise emperor knows his will is not the law of the cosmos.
+I have placed my trust in things beyond my control—the speed of a horse, the diligence of a distant ally.
+Was it not my duty to make the plan simple enough to withstand chaos?
+To account for human fallibility, and the unpredictability of the world?

+#### III.

+They will say the fault lies with the slow horse or the distant province.
+But a man is responsible only for his own command.
+When the plan depends on perfect timing and outside forces that I cannot influence, I have built a palace on sand.

+#### IV.

+I must remember: True strength lies not in the complexity of the command, but in its resilience.
+A single, clear instruction is better than a hundred convoluted decrees that depend on the perfect journey.
+My only true duty is to govern what is in my fortress, and to prepare it to withstand whatever chaos the world sends its way.